How ENBREL Works

 severe plaque psoriasis who are candidates for systemic therapy or phototherapy.

-Watch this short video, in which Dr. Craig Leonardi explains how plaque psoriasis is a disease of the immune system and describes how ENBREL works.
+Watch this short video to see how the immune system plays a role in plaque psoriasis.
 See how ENBREL targets the immune system to reduce the overproduction of skin cells to help you get clearer skin.

 Prescription ENBREL is taken by injection.